Citalopram Oral SolutionPronunciation

 - have or had bleeding problems

-- are breast-feeding or plan to breast-feed.
-Some citalopram may pass into your breast milk.
+- are breast-feeding or plan to breastfeed.
+Some Citalopram Oral Solution may pass into your breast milk.
 Talk to your healthcare provider about the best way to feed your baby while taking Citalopram Oral Solution.

 Tell your healthcare provider about all the medicines that you take, including prescription and non-prescription medicines, vitamins, and herbal supplements.
 Citalopram Oral Solution and some medicines may interact with each other, may not work as well, or may cause serious side effects.